-TUs should ensure that staff training includes awareness of trauma team activation for lower energy mechanisms, such as simple or low level falls in elderly patients.
-Current prehospital triage tools screen for elderly trauma but have a low sensitivity for conveyance to an MTC.
-TUs should therefore be prepared for this and screen for elderly trauma at triage.
+TUs should ensure that staff training includes awareness of trauma team activation for lower energy mechanisms, such as simple or low level falls in older patients.
+Current prehospital triage tools screen for older people's trauma but have a low sensitivity for conveyance to an MTC.
+TUs should therefore be prepared for this and screen for older people's trauma at triage.

 The presence of injury is not always apparent and it is recommended that TUs adopt a screening triage tool for use in the ED.
 Triage nurses should use the tool on patients that self-present or arrive by ambulance.
 Fulfilling a criterion on the tool prompts an immediate senior doctor (ST4+) review to assess for major trauma (see Appendix 1 page 28).
 This senior doctor review involves a primary survey, decision regarding trauma team activation, analgesia, appropriate imaging and management.
 Ongoing clinical care can be provided by other members of the ED team if appropriate but initial assessment by a senior doctor has been shown to reduce the rate of missed injuries.

-On arrival to hospital, elderly patients with known or potential major injuries should have a full trauma team assessment.
+On arrival to hospital, older patients with known or potential major injuries should have a full trauma team assessment.
 This should be conducted by those with the necessary knowledge and skills to identify the patient's injuries, complete resuscitation and immediate management, and conduct an appropriate secondary survey.

-TUs should have a policy for trauma assessment of elderly inpatients who fall whilst a hospital inpatient or for those who deteriorate post trauma admission.
+TUs should have a policy for trauma assessment of older inpatients who fall whilst a hospital inpatient or for those who deteriorate post trauma admission.
 This policy may include transferring the patient back to ED for trauma team activation and rapid access to imaging and/or transfer, depending on local resource availability.

 Patients should also be assessed for any immediate concomitant issues or exacerbation of comorbidities - to include at least 12 lead ECG, blood tests, postural blood pressures (at a clinically appropriate time point), cognitive assessment and CXR.
-Where appropriate, a DNACPR form and/or review of advanced directives or wishes should be discussed with patient and family.
-If possible, this should trigger discussions about premorbid function and decisions about critical care suitability.
-(Further information may need to be gained by 72 hours.)